-Warner Park offers 12 miles of primitive hiking trails, 3 miles of paved greenway trail, over 3 miles of closed roads, 10 miles of horse trails, and 2 cross-country running courses.
-Maps are available at the Nature Center trailhead and on the Warner Parks interactive iPhone app.
+Warner Park offers 12 miles of primitive hiking trails, 3 miles of paved trail connecting to the Harpeth River Greenway system, almost 9 miles of paved multi-use trail, 10 miles of horse trails, and 2 cross-country running courses.
+Maps are available at the Nature Center trailhead.
 The trail system is open from sunrise to 11 p.m. every day.

 Hiking Trail Rules

 You are entering a sensitive natural area.
 Help protect the Parks.
 Follow the rules!

 - Respect and protect wildlife and all natural features

 - Stay on designated trails - short cuts cause damage